-Stephen Kaldor was born in Budapest, Hungary in 1938 and arrived in curriculum vitae writing service Australia in 1957.
+Stephen Kaldor was born in Budapest, Hungary in 1938 and arrived in Australia in 1957.
 Between 1957 and 1961 he studied medicine at the University of Sydney.
-As an undergraduate he drew cartoons for Honi Soit and faculty year -books.
+As an undergraduate he drew cartoons for Honi Soit and faculty year books.

 Stephen’s formal art training was at the National Art School (East Sydney Tech.) from 1972 till 1976, as an evening student under Alex Tromph, Cameron Sparks, Harold Abbott and John Santry.
 He also attended classes at the Waverley-Woollahra Art Centre but he maintains that his real art education began after he finished with structured art classes and started to experiment and exhibit his work.

 Apart from painting, Stephen has addressed various art groups and lectured on techniques and methods of art and conducted several studio-workshops on life and portrait drawing/painting.
 He has also given various seminars to art students, eg. “The Figurative Experience”, a week-long residential workshop with Australian Painting Holidays at Millthorpe.